KacperPuda/Games/README.md

 # Games
- Games written for the Multimedia and Interfaces course and the Basics of Programming course on IT in Gdansk University Of Technology.
+ Games wrote for the Multimedia and Interfaces course and the Fundamentals of Programming course

 EXPLANATIONS: